 When Parked at the Side of the Road.
-When you pull off the road and stop, be sure to turn on the four-way emergency flashers.
+When you pull off the road and stop, be sure to turn on the fourway emergency flashers.
 This is important at night.
+Don't trust the taillights to give warning.
+Drivers have crashed into the rear of a parked vehicle because they thought it was moving normally.